mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

 Where as for integers or other types that conform to `Strideable` the range has more meaning.
 As in:
 > A range with a lower and upper bound.
 Iterating is understandable and stable.

+If you were still determined to do a `for loop` or get count on a range of characters, then while not fully safe, you could use this [gist](https://gist.github.com/mfaani/14f5286131f2dcf4602e03cb1d1c020c) I wrote.

 ## Acknowledgements